liao961120/gloss-search-backend/README-en.md

 ### Dependencies: Python 3

-To run this app, [Python 3](https://www.python.org/downloads/) (above 3.7) is required.
+To run this program, [Python 3](https://www.python.org/downloads/) (above 3.7) is required.
 Please install it if you don't have it on your computer.
 Then, download [`gloss-search-master.zip`](https://github.com/liao961120/gloss-search/archive/master.zip) and extract it to a folder (you would need the path to this folder later).

 ### `run_app.py`

 There is a python script `run_app.py` inside the extracted zip file (`gloss-search-master.zip`).
 To use this program to search the corpus, you need to execute this script in the terminal.
-But BEFORE the first time you run this script, please edit two lines in `run_app.py` in which the absolute paths to the necessary folders and files are set:
+But BEFORE the first time you run this script, please edit two lines in `run_app.py` that set the absolute paths to the necessary folders and files to run the program:

 ```python
 SERVER_SCRIPT_PATH = '/Users/<username>/Desktop/gloss-search-master/server.py'  # path to server.py in